inesp/inesp.github.io/_posts/2026-02-06-api-resilience-caching-429.md

 ![429-ttl-window](/assets/http/429-ttl-window.svg)

 This solution also means that **we don't have to change any other code** (if we don't want to).
-The code that makes triggers the API calls, that calls `new_session().request("get", "http:...")` needs no change.
+The code that triggers the API calls, that calls `new_session().request("get", "http:...")` needs no change.
 It will receive the _very same_ response it would receive if we DID call the remote API.

 Yes, ideally, all calling code would also handle rate limit responses, but that is not a separate problem.